 - In a separate medium bowl, whisk together eggs, milk, maple syrup, vanilla and cinnamon until mixed.
 Pour into a pie plate or other shallow dish.

 - Heat a large skillet over medium heat.
-Melt 1 Tbsp butter in the skillet.
+Melt 1 tablespoon butter in the skillet.

-- Spread about 1 Tbsp cream cheese mixture onto each slice of bread.
-Spread 1 Tbsp of the cherry preserves on 4 of the slices.
+- Spread about 1 tablespoon cream cheese mixture onto each slice of bread.
+Spread 1 tablespoon of the cherry preserves on 4 of the slices.
 Close each of the slices with the cherry preserves with a slice of bread without cherries together to form a sandwich.

 - Dip each sandwich in the egg mixture.
 Immediately place in the skillet.
 Repeat with remaining sandwiches.
 Cook until golden brown on both sides, about 5 minutes per side.